Avaiga/taipy-doc/docs/manuals/userman/index.md

 # Graphical User Interface (GUI) - `taipy.gui`

-The `taipy.gui^` package allows you to design an effective Graphic User Interface.
+The `taipy.gui^` package allows you to design an effective Graphical User Interface.
-It provides many interactive widgets, controls, and presentative elements to enhance the user’s experience.
+It provides many interactive widgets, controls, and visual elements to enhance the user’s experience.

 [:material-arrow-right: GUI User Manual](../gui/index.md)